Updated on 2024/11/26

 Authorship:Lead author Language:English Publishing type:Research paper (scientific journal)

-Kaewkarn Phuangsombut, Anupun Terdwongworakul, Nattaporn Suttiwijitpukdee, Arthit Phuangsombut, Satoru Tsuchikawa, Tetsuya Inagaki, Te Ma
+Kaewkarn Phuangsombu, Anupun Terdwongworakul, Nattaporn Suttiwijitpukdee, Arthit Phuangsombu, Satoru Tsuchikawa, Tetsuya Inagaki, Te Ma

 Thai Society of Agricultural Engineering Journal Vol. 23 ( 1 ) page: 23-29 2017